Slaughter offering

 A slaughter offering in the Hebrew Bible (זֶבַח) is a type of Jewish animal sacrifice.
 The term specifically refers to the slaughter of an animal to God followed by a feast or a meal.
 This is distinguished from the burnt offering, shechita, guilt offering, sin offering, korban sacrifice, and the gift offering (Hebrew minchah).

 A common subcategory of this is the peace offering (Hebrew: Zevaḥ shelamim).
-Although shelamim is usually translated into English as peace-offering, the Hebrew word shalom means much more than the English word "peace", and includes the concepts of harmony, health, and prosperity.
+Although shelamim is usually translated into English as peace-offering, the Hebrew word shalom, derived from the Semitic root Š-L-M, means much more than the English word "peace", and includes the concepts of harmony, health, and prosperity.

 Etymology

-The Hebrew noun "sacrifice" (zevakh is derived from the semitic root Z-V-H and verb zavakh (זָבַח) which in the Qal means "to slaughter," and in the Piel means "to sacrifice."
+Zevakh is derived from the Semitic root Z-B-Ḥ; the qal is זָבַח zāb̲aḥ means "to slaughter;" the piʿel (causative) form means "to sacrifice."

 Types and occasions

 There are three different subdivisions of slaughter offering: